4998 Research Hours

 - Please use this link to sign up for HNR 4998 Hours.
+You can sign up at the same time you register for other classes.
 Students, faculty and staff either have to be on campus to access the forms or use the AnyConnect VPN login to access the forms for security reasons.
 To aid you in filling out this form, you will find a list of the questions required here (4998 Registration Questions).

-- 4998 Student Report.
-This report is due every semester in which the student registers for HNR 4998 hours.
-Completed forms should be sent to email@example.com by 5 p.m. on the final day of classes.
+- A 4998 Student Report form will be sent via email each semester the student registers for HNR 4998 hours.
+Completed forms should be uploaded to this link by 5 p.m. on the final day of classes.

 - IRB Information and Materials

 - Reimbursement Form Funds for thesis research are eligible for reimbursement only once the thesis proposal has been approved.
 Students are eligible for up to $1,000 in reimbursement.

 - IMPORTANT: If your reimbursement is $150 or under, it needs to be submitted via the online petty cash process.
 Email Ms. Emily Moser (email@example.com) first for the account number and choose her name as the routing contact on the form.